beneadie/Piper_TTS_API/README.md

 Restrict IAM user permissions to only what is necessary (e.g., AmazonS3FullAccess can be replaced with a custom policy for stricter control).

-With these instructions, you should be able to set up your AWS S3 bucket, configure the .env file, and test your Django TTS API.
-Let me know if you need further assistance!

-New chat